- Application and Scope

 - Details of ongoing specialist support;

-- Contact arrangements between the child and birth family.
+- Family Time arrangements between the child and birth family.

 The recruitment, assessment and selection of the connected person(s)/foster carers/residential home